Increedible/Incredicode/README.md

 The program will the output the encoded/decoded text.

 **Disclaimer:** aside from the givenkey, xoring and onlyletters also define settings for your encoding / decoding.
 This means, if you try to decode an xored onlyletters with the same key but without onlyletters or xored enabled/disabled, you will get a different result!
 Xoring enabled and onlyletters disabled is recommended.

+Methods this algorithm uses:
+- Shuffeling
+- XOR encryption
+- Padding
+- Char cascades (changing one character in the input changes all of the characters on the output)
+- String to string matching